Find Your Perfect School

 3835 Green Pond Road, Bethlehem, Pennsylvania 18020

-Students in the AAS in Public Health program aren’t just getting quality instruction but, more importantly, learn to save lives, promote public health, and educate people.
+Students in the AAS in Public Health program aren’t just getting quality instruction but, more importantly, learning to save lives, promote public health, and educate people.
 This is a 100% online program that can be completed in two years or less, depending on your enrollment status and course load.

 All courses are led and facilitated by credentialed instructors.
 Students are strongly encouraged to participate in class discussions and interact with their fellow learners.
 Freshmen students study public health and biology while sophomores get first-hand field experience, and their capstone course strengthens their practical skills.

 Outstanding, comprehensive, and accessible education is the main benefit of NCC training in public health.
 Innovation is also a hallmark of its success in education.

 Like all healthcare-related occupations, associate in respiratory therapy programs have a hybrid format that combines online coursework and in-person sessions.
 The latter aspect involves clinical rotations, hands-on lab activities, and classroom coursework that couldn’t be conducted online.

 Admissions requirements can be lengthy and challenging.
 These include a high school diploma with a minimum GPA, certification of CPR completion, and proof of completion of prerequisite courses.

 The skills required of professional respiratory therapists include patient evaluation, cardiopulmonary resuscitation, and comprehensive patient care.
 These are learned in courses like respiratory care, critical care, and pathology, which are science-heavy subjects that demand study time.

 100 Weldon Boulevard, Sanford, FL 32773